-Quarterly Targets Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure 97% Spending revenue from SBDM have not been received. approved budge approved budget t Q2 40% Spending of approved budget of the quarter is 33%.
+Quarterly Targets Output Indicator / Objective Annual Target / Activity Target Achievements Output and Challenges Corrective Measure - 97% Spending revenue from SBDM have not been received. approved budget Q2 40% Spending of approved budget Not Achieved of the quarter is 33%.
 Budget adjustment is prepared to accommodate projects that will need extra funds and for projects that will no longer be implemented.
-Q3 80% Spending of approved budget Not achieved projects, are results or changes in procurement regulation and finalisation or bid committees with the support of local municipality and the parent municipality due to shortage of staff. , Q4 97% Spending of the approved budget Not Achieved staff to have its own BAC.
-In cases of projects that the enduser is the finance manager To sign SLA agreements with relevant partners on sharing relevant committees.
+Q3 80% Spending of approved budget projects, are results of changes in procurement Q4 97% Spending of the approved budget Not Achieved staff to have its own BAC.
+In cases of projects that the end- user is the finance manager To sign SLA agreements with relevant partners on sharing relevant committees.
 Engage with the Parent Municipality to ensure relations are effective in ensuring that shared duties are implemented smoothly.
-100% Performance Q1 100 % Performance Level Achievement reviews to be implemented Half yearly performance reviews to be implemented Agency performance level Achievement Q2 Conduct mid-term reviews reviewed by staff and general agreement with process proposed.
-Q3 100% Performance Level Achievement 80% Achieved - only 1 employee has not been assessed because of ill health Q4 Conduct annual performance reviews Achieved Q3 performance reviews conducted Annual performance reviews are conducted in the new FY after the AG outcomes.
+100% Performance Q1 100 % Performance Level Achievement No target set Half yearly performance reviews to be implemented Agency performance level Level Achievement Q2 Conduct mid-term reviews reviewed by staff and general agreement with process proposed.
+Q3 100% Performance Level Achievement 80% Achieved - only 1 employee has not been assessed because of ill health Q4 Conduct annual performance reviews Achieved Annual performance reviews are conducted in the new FY after the AG outcomes.

-Quarterly Targets Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure 97% spent of Q1 No target set No target set WSP interventions Need review in budget adjustment Skills Development and Highly Skilled Staff • • Q2 No target set No target set WSP interventions Need review in budget adjustment.
+Quarterly Targets Developmen Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure Q1 No target set No target set This budget is not sufficient for WSP interventions Need review in budget adjustment Skills Development and Highly Skilled Staff Q2 No target set No target set WSP interventions Need review in budget adjustment.
 Some training programs for staff approved with the available budget.
 Budget adjustment done for implementation of the identified programmes.
-Q3 75% of Training Budget Spent Not achieved different courses and so far Monitor expenditure on training as some courses are paid per sitting e.g. the Professional Assessment SAIPA Q4 97% spent of approved training budget different courses and 62,57% of the budget has been spent.
-Q1 2 sitting per Committee Achieved 3 meetings for CEO interview and approval of appointment process in July Budget needs to be adjusted for upcoming Board meetings Number of Board engagements Committee 1 meeting for approval of AFS in August 1 st Quarter Meeting held in October 2022 Q2 2 sitting per Committee January 2023 Ensure regular meetings as per schedule Q3 1 Board sitting Achieved 3 rd Quarter Board Meeting scheduled for 25 April 2023.
+Q3 75% of Training Budget Spent Not achieved different courses and so far Monitor expenditure on training as some courses are paid per sitting e.g. the Professional Assessment SAIPA Q4 97% spent of approved training budget Not Achieved different courses and 62,57% of the budget has been spent.
+Q1 2 sitting per Committee Achieved 3 meetings for CEO interview and approval of appointment process in July Budget needs to be adjusted for upcoming Board meetings Number of Board 7 Annual sittings for Board Committee 1 meeting for approval of AFS in August 1 st Quarter Meeting held in October 2022 Q2 2 sitting per Committee Achieved January 2023 Ensure regular meetings as per schedule Q3 1 Board sitting Achieved scheduled for 25 April 2023.
 Adhered to the Board Schedule of meetings The quarterly meetings are held after the end of the quarter and are dependableon quarterly reports which aredue